07akioni/css-render/README.md

 console.log(style.render())
 /**
  * or mount on document.head
- * the following lines only work in browser
+ * the following lines only works in browser, don't call them in node.js */ style.mount()
- */
-style.mount()
 // ...